-- Employer Contribution Rate: The uncertainty will be captured together with other experience and changes through the 2024 (or subsequent) valuations and is expected to have an impact of the order of ±0.5% of pensionable pay.
-This has been discussed and deemed acceptable by DENI. - Member Outcomes: No impact expected.
+- Employer contribution rate: The uncertainty will be captured together with other experience and changes through the 2024 (or subsequent) valuations and is expected to have an impact of the order of ±0.5% of pensionable pay. - Member Outcomes: No impact expected.